I took a test recently, and I have something to admit.

 First, understand the difference between mental health and mental illness.
-While not an expert, general thoughts in defining the difference are:
+While I’m not an expert, my general thoughts in defining the difference are:

 - Stop thinking of mental health as mental illness.
 They are different things.

 - Mental health is around the general well-being (internal).